lipex360x/wongames/README.md

 #### :zap: Introduction

-This is a code repository for the Ecoleta Project.
+This is a code repository for the Won Games Project.

-A Waste Collection Marketplace for you.

 ---